AmazeeLabs/silverback-mono/packages/npm/@amazeelabs/recipes/README.md

 ## How to test recipes

 Manual testing is possible with
-`yarn prepare && LOG=silly node ./dist/index.js my-recipe`.
+`pnpm build && LOG=silly node ./dist/index.js my-recipe`.